ASP.NET Core Tutorials

 What is .NET Core?

-.NET Core is written from scratch to make it a modular, lightweight, fast, and cross-platform framework, it includes the core features that are required to run a basic .NET Core app.
-Other features are provided as NuGet Packages, which you can add it in your application as needed.
-In this way, the .NET Core application speed up the performance, reduce the memory footprint and becomes easy to maintain.
+.NET Core is written from scratch to make it a modular, lightweight, fast, and cross-platform framework.
+It includes the core features that are required to run a basic .NET Core app.
+Other features are provided as NuGet Packages, which you can add to your application as needed.
+In this way, the .NET Core application speed up the performance, reduce the memory footprint, and becomes easy to maintain.

 Why .NET Core?